j-mendez/polyglot-starter/README.md

 SYSTEM_ADMIN_PASSWORD=password
 ```

+## Auto-Loader

+All routers in the `routes` folder are autoloaded into the application.
+Simply export as a named export called `router`.

 ## Fixtures

 To get started with testing the api you can use the `fixtures` inside the project.
 For more information read [fixtures-doc](docs/FIXTURES.md)